-As a nonprofit organization serving the San Francisco Bay Area since 1976, Kara provides comprehensive grief support, crisis intervention and education to individuals and communities facing the difficult realities of grief and loss.
-Guided by empathy, every day we offer caring support to children and adults and provide a space where those in grief find deep relief in the company of others.
+As a nonprofit organization serving the San Francisco Bay Area since 1976, Kara provides comprehensive grief support, crisis intervention and education to individuals and communities facing the difficult realities of death and loss.
+Guided by empathy and compassion, every day we offer caring support to children and adults and provide a space where those in grief find deep relief in the company of others.
 Through a time-tested and highly effective peer support model (adopted from the Shanti Model of peer support originated by Dr. Charles Garfield), over 150 volunteers compassionately serve children and adults on their journey through grief so they can move toward renewed hope and meaning.
 Our services are designed to be accessible, and we are funded primarily by charitable donations and the heartfelt generosity of the community we serve.

 How We Can Help

 Change, loss and trauma are natural in the cycle of life and grief is our natural reaction.
 Kara offers a safe and caring environment where those coping with death and dying can express and normalize their feelings of grief.
 Our peer services are provided by volunteers with experience in healing from their own personal loss and are carefully screened, trained and supervised.
 Our support model advocates listening, speaking, and acting from the heart in service to others.
 Kara is a self-referral organization and our services are offered to individuals, families and organizations in the Bay Area community.

 Please review our Professional Referral Guidelines

 The friend who can be silent with us in a moment of despair or confusion, who can stay with us in an hour of grief and bereavement, who can tolerate not knowing, not curing, not healing and face with us the reality of our powerlessness, that is a friend who cares.